Get all the latest data for Thessaloniki

 What property types will appreciate the most in Thessaloniki in 2026?

-On the other end, large detached houses and villas in peri-urban zones that lack metro connectivity are likely to underperform in 2026, simply because their buyer pool is narrower and more sensitive to high mortgage rates.
+Large detached houses and weaker villas are expected to underperform because the buyer pool is smaller, running costs are higher, and financing is more sensitive to interest rates.

 Make a profitable investment in Thessaloniki